How to use Maps

 • Choose the map type you want to view from the left menu bar.
 All the maps in PredictWind are controlled using the same navigation layout.

-• Click on the model button and select the model you wish to view and change other maps options.
+• Click on the model button, select the model you wish to view, and change other map options.

-• The higher the resolution, the more accuracy and detail of the forecast.
+• The higher the resolution, the more accurate and detailed the forecast.

 • Streamlines is a popular style that shows wind in an animated format.